spinning-spindle/lab-angular/lab1.md

 **Note:** For the styling of the components you are free to use any framework of your choice.

-You application needs to have two (2) routes:
+Your application needs to have two (2) routes:

 ## Main Route
 * The main route will contain a fullscreen map (eg Google maps).